One unit of credit equals four semester hours.

 .50 credit; online

-Module 1–An introduction to the use of assistive technology as it relates to life skills as education, recreation and personal independence.
+Module 1–An introduction to the use of assistive technology as it relates to life skills such as education, recreation and personal independence.
 Module 2–An introduction to augmentative communication system components and the decisions involved in selecting these components for a given individual.
 Spring Term.

 SPE 219 Assistive Technology II